rust-lang/rfcs/text/0000-unified_coroutines.md

 1. Increased complexity of implementation of the Generator feature.

 2. If we only implement necessary parts of this RFC, users will need to pass empty tuple into the `resume` function for most common case.
-This could be then solved by introducing a `TODO: Desugared like function calls of closures` The rationale for this decision is provided in [future-possibilities] section.
+This could be then solved by introducing a similar desugating mechanism as is used for closures today.
+More info in  [future-possibilities] section.

 3. Need to teach the special interaction between generator arguments and the yield statement.